HB20- 1411: COVID-19 Funds Allocation for Behavioral Health (Rep. Kraft-Tharp, Rep. Michaelson Jenet-D, Sen. Pettersen-D)

 - Under current Colorado law, nursing homes at which people stay for terms of more than 30 days are considered to be residential properties; however, similar facilities at which people stay for under 30 days are considered to be non-residential properties.
 This bill defines a nursing home to include, among other things, a nursing home that provides convalescent care and rehabilitation services.
 The bill specifies that land on which a nursing home is situated and any improvements affixed to that land is classified and assessed as residential real property, regardless of a resident’s length of stay.

-- Status: Upcoming Committee Hearing in House Transportation & Local Government
+- Status: Introduced, Postponed Indefinitely House Transportation & Local Government, 5/27/20

 HB20-1154: Workers’ Compensation (Rep. Kraft-Tharp, Rep. Van Winkle-R, Senator Marble-R, Senator Bridges-D)